An art and cultural projects manager, producer and access advisor.

 Inclusive practices, access and social justice underpin what I do and feed my passion to work with d/Deaf, disabled and Neurodivergent artists and help present their fascinating, provocative and beautiful projects.

 In 2014 I embarked on a new art project as an independent curator and co-producer, transforming a small studio in Hoxton, East London, into a gallery once a month.
-The events have showcased an incredible array of disabled and non-disabled artists, who presented a variety of film, music and video installations to live art, cardboard sculptures and paintings.
+The events showcased an incredible array of disabled and non-disabled artists, who presented a variety of films, video installations, music and live art performances.
 You can read more about these events here.

 In 2010 I initiated two pioneering projects to actively promote disability awareness and accessibility in Greece, particularly deaf accessibility: a collaboration between deaf and hearing young people who created a fun short film in both spoken and sign language (Shhh…A Fairy Tale); and the introduction and development of deaf accessibility for a multi-sensory touring exhibition (Myrtis: Face to Face With The Past) which was the first public exhibition in the country to include Greek and International Sign Languages.

 Selected examples of previous work and experience can be found under Projects.